DavidSzotek/DavidSzotek/README.md

 ### Hi there 👋
+## I am trying to become a .NET developer.

+- 🔭 I'm currently working on my first big project that I plan on using in my current job.
+- 🌱 I'm currently learning React.js to be able to create a frontend to my web application.
+- 👯 I would love to find someone experienced that would have occasionaly few minutes to discuss some ideas/issues with my project
+- 📫 Feel free to reach out any time via [LinkedIn](https://www.linkedin.com/in/david-szotek-1164932b2/) or [Email](david.szotek.vs@gmail.com)
 <!--
 **DavidSzotek/DavidSzotek** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.